Designing and developing an innovative, scalable application that enables the execution and settlement of financial transactions.

-In order to better meet the needs of their customers and to stay competitive, mPay chose Future Processing’ Analysis & Design service to get a thorough analysis of their problem and a proposal of the best solution.
+In order to better meet the needs of their customers and to stay competitive, mPay chose Future Processing’s Analysis & Design service to get a thorough analysis of their problem and a proposal of the best solution.

 We started the analysis by conducting a benchmarking study of the application’s frontend against the competitors.

 We also conducted interviews with car drivers – potential users of the new parking application, employees of the Częstochowa City Council and employees of mPay from various departments, including assessments of their working environment.

 Based on this research, we provided comprehensive documentation of the proposed solution.
 The documents we provided include:

-- 70 pages of functional documentation (user stories, sequence diagrams, class diagrams, state machine) for the mobile app, the backend system and the web version
+- 70 pages of functional documentation (user stories, sequence diagrams, class diagrams, state machine) for the mobile app, the backend system and the web version,

-- a list of suggested API methods
+- a list of suggested API methods,

-- mocks of the mobile app and the backend system
+- mocks of the mobile app and the backend system,

-- written records from each workshop and meeting
+- written records from each workshop and meeting,

-- a draft for the technical project (container diagram, technical recommendations)
+- a draft for the technical project (container diagram, technical recommendations).

-The core benefit to our Client was the fact we were able to collect all the knowledge of the current system from a variety of sources, use it to define the problem and, following an in-depth analysis, propose a solution.
+The core benefit to our client was the fact we were able to collect all the knowledge of the current system from a variety of sources, use it to define the problem and, following an in-depth analysis, propose a solution.

 Apart from allowing for a number of new functionalities the current system does not have, the solution we propose has been designed to provide non-functional benefits too.

-The application has been designed to be compatible with mPay’s current interfaces, as well as with third party systems, for example companies that sell car parking services (car navigation providers, banking applications, etc.).
+The application has been designed to be compatible with mPay’s current interfaces, as well as with third-party systems, for example, companies that sell car parking services (car navigation providers, banking applications, etc.).
 The system will also allow for scalability for future development, taking into consideration additional language versions or currencies.

 Transform your idea into a product that attracts users and is well adapted to your business environment.